learn-co-curriculum/spring-mod-2-authentication/README.md

   - These methods have to do with looking to see if the user is locked out, expired, and enabled.
 For our purposes, we'll be leaving these set to true so we won't have to worry about expired or locked credentials.

-A question we might still have is "why does the password need to be encoded here?"
-Since Spring requires the password to be protected and secured, and we are using the `BCryptPasswordEncoder` in the `SecurityConfiguration` class, we must be consistent in how we are returning the password.
-Notice in our database, the password is currently being stored as plain text.
-This is obviously bad, but we will cover password hashing in another lesson later on.
-In the meantime, if we were to just return `user.getPassword()` in the `UserWrapper` class, we might run into a warning like this:

-`WARN 23827 --- [nio-8080-exec-2] o.s.s.c.bcrypt.BCryptPasswordEncoder     : Encoded password does not look like BCrypt`

-To have the `UserDetailsService` return an "encoded" password to the authentication provider and authentication manager, we need to use the `BCryptPasswordEncoder` here in the `UserWrapper` class like so:
-`return new BCryptPasswordEncoder().encode(user.getPassword());`

 We'll now go back to the `UserService` class and finish overriding the `loadUserByUsername()` method: